Subscribe to updates

 Policing and Community Safety Update

-Inspector Kate Benson of Neighbourhood Policing (Rural) was scheduled to attend to provide an update on policing activities within the Tynedale area and to answer questions from the Partnership members.
+Inspector Kate Benson of Neighbourhood Policing (Rural) was scheduled to attend to provide an update on policing matters within the Tynedale area and to answer questions from members.

 Appointments to Outside Bodies

-The Partnership was due to consider whether to confirm existing appointments to various outside bodies.
-These included the Northumberland Bus Board, where Councillor John Robert Riddle was listed as an appointee, and the Queens Hall Arts Trust, with Councillor Suzanne Holly Fairless-Aitken noted as an appointee.
+Members were due to confirm their continued appointments to various outside bodies.
+These included the Northumberland Bus Board, for which Councillor John Robert Riddle was listed as the appointee, and the Queens Hall Arts Trust, with Councillor Suzanne Holly Fairless-Aitken as the appointee.
 A vacancy was noted for the Prudhoe Community Partnership.
 These appointments had been deferred from a previous meeting on 16 September 2025.

 Petitions

 The Partnership was scheduled to receive any new petitions submitted by the public.
-Additionally, a report on the Twenty's Plenty for Ovingham
+It was also due to consider reports on petitions previously received, specifically the Twenty's Plenty for Ovingham

 Attendees